 - 4711 By Muelhens (Mäurer & Wirtz)

-In production since 1799, created by Wilhelm Muelhens, whose main notes are lemon, neroli, jasmine, basil and orange.
+In production since 1799, created by Wilhelm Muelhens, whose main notes are lemon, neroli, jasmine, basil, and orange.

-- Cologne Water (Kölnisch Wasser) by Farina
+- Eau de Cologne (Kölnisch Wasser) by Farina

-How are modern perfumes composed?
+How are modern perfumes made?

 Conclusion

-I hope you have enjoyed this post about the history of perfume and the most important facts related to it.
+I hope you enjoyed this post about the history of perfume and the most important facts related to it.

-• Anonymous
+Anonymous

 Muy interesante articulo.util para quen es queremos saber y aprender mas de este mundo de la perfumería que nos atrae y apaciona

-• Anonymous
+Anonymous

 Muy interesante información para saber mas y entender mejor los orígenes de la perfumería